aquila57/Utilities/README.md

 # Utilities

 This repository contains Linux utilities.
+Each utility is in a separate directory.

 Hexadecimal_Dump - hexidecimal dump of a standard input file